whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 At the beginning of the week I found a new bug-ticket and its description contained something like the following:

-> By changing the size of the visible video stream in the UI more than 5 times times, eg. by resizing the browser window, the video stream gets lost and the image just shows a blank background.
+> By changing the size of the visible video stream in the UI more than 5 times, eg. by resizing the browser window, the video stream gets lost and the image just shows a blank background.

 With the description being elaborate enough, I started up the two affected servers: